 "NURTURING THE ARTS AND OUR ENVIRONMENT THAT AFFECT OUR QUALITY OF LIFE."

 COLLABORATIVE APPROACH

-The community has set the strategic direction through the SCP.
-The City is committed to working collaboratively to achieve thriving places outcomes for Vincent.
+The community has set the City's strategic direction through the SCP, and the City is committed to working collaboratively to achieve thriving places outcomes for Vincent.